Mr-Slinky/HackMaster/README.md

 The `CellController` interface defines the contract for classes responsible for managing and clustering `Cell` objects.
 Currently, the only concrete implementation of this interface is the `CellMaster` class.

 The `CellMaster` class is constructed with a `SymbolClusterStrategy`, provided through dependency injection.
 This strategy defines the rules for clustering symbols into `SymbolCluster` objects.
 A similar strategy is not required for letters due to the straightforward nature of clustering letters.

-By understanding these key components—`Cell`, `CellCluster`, and `CellMaster`—you'll gain a comprehensive view of how the program structures and manages its core interactive elements.